ajkarczewski/thrift/README.md

 ## Icebox Items 🧊

 - Use an email verification API
-- Allow users to comment on community page
+- Allow users to comment on community posts
 - Allow image uploads so users can add inspo photos and share finds to the main page
+- Turn autocomplete off
+- Add categories for thrift items
+- Add custom error pages